arnauoller/fabric-samples/commercial-paper/README.md

 1) Start the Hyperledger Fabric infrastructure

-   _although the scenario has two organizations, the 'basic' or 'development' Fabric infrastructure will be used_
+   _although the scenario has two organizations, the 'basic' or 'developement' Fabric infrastructure will be used_

 2) Install and Instantiate the Contracts

-3) Run client applications in the roles of MagnetoCorp and Digibank to trade the commercial paper
+3) Run client applications in the roles of MagnetoCorp and Digibank to trade the commecial paper

    - Issue the Paper as Magnetocorp
    - Buy the paper as DigiBank